-AP supports this process by sending a staff member or Peace Fellow to help design a program and identify an innovative approach that may not be immediately apparent to the partner.
+AP supports this process by sending a staff member or Peace Fellow to help launch the startup.
 One example occurred in South Kivu, DRC, in 2008 when we suggested that our Congolese partner SOS Femmes en Danger could reduce the risk of armed sexual violence by renting land where women could cultivate in security.
 This formed the basis for a 4-year campaign that attracted support from the German government and reduced sexual violence in that area.

-Often these ideas will come from our Peace Fellows as in 1006, when Yvette Barnes (2006) helped her hosts at BOSFAM to produce the first Srebrenica Memorial quilt and opened the way to AP’s global program of advocacy quilting.
-Ned Meerdink (2009) came up with several innovative approaches during his fellowship at SOSFED in the Congo.
+Sometimes the idea of a startup will come from a Peace Fellow.
+This happened in 2006, when Yvette Barnes helped her hosts at BOSFAM to produce the first Srebrenica Memorial quilt.
+Ned Meerdink (2009) came up with several innovative approaches for reducing the threat of sexual violence during his fellowship at SOSFED in the Congo.
 Simon Klatschi (2010) opened our eyes to the suffering of Agent Orange survivors in Vietnam.
 Rebecca Scherpelz (2011) had the idea for building accessible toilets in Uganda for persons with disability.
-All of our current campaigns began with these or similar inspired ideas.
+All of the startups that we support today began with similarly inspired ideas.

-We measure results carefully even though the long-term impacts of social change may only become apparent after several years.
-Donors, of course, will expect regular feedback and AP may submit up to 10 reports a year on each campaign.
-Our monitoring has become more methodical through the years.
+We measure results carefully and our own monitoring has become more methodical through the years.
 In 2007 we analyzed the results achieved from working with 50 partners over the previous ten years.
 In 2009, we began tracking the progress of campaigns in annual reports.
-Each campaign page on this site will also track results.
+In addition, each individual campaign page will track results as the startup moves forward.